jh-hartley/aida-facet-inference/README.md

 ## Project Goals & Next Steps

-- Refine prompts for LLMs
-- Finish and maintain documentation
+- **Refine LLM Prompts:** Continue iterative improvement of prompt templates and strategies for better facet inference accuracy and reliability.
+This involves systematic testing, error analysis, and prompt engineering.
+- **Complete and Maintain Documentation:** Ensure all documentation is up-to-date, clear, and comprehensive, including API docs, architecture, and environment variable references.
+- **Logging Improvements:** Review and enhance logging throughout the codebase for better observability, debugging, and monitoring in both development and production.
-- Clean up logging and the full-dataset inference script
+- **Refactor Full-Dataset Inference Script:** Clean up and modularize the script for running inference over large datasets, improving maintainability and testability.
-- Introduce a self-review loop for model outputs
+- **Implement Self-Review Loop:** Add a mechanism where the model critiques and refines its own outputs, using a second LLM pass to validate or request revision, with a confidence threshold and loop cap.
-- Build richer web scrape context retrieval tooling
+- **Web Scrape Context Retrieval:** Build or integrate tooling to retrieve richer web scrape context for better citation and evidence in facet inference, leveraging LangChain or similar tools.
+- **General Codebase Cleanup:** Address technical debt, improve type safety, and ensure code quality across all modules.